Darius Rucker: Philanthropy and impact

 Rucker has regularly worked with charities that support sick and underprivileged children, via benefit concerts, volunteering, the World Golf Foundation's The First Tee Program, and the Hootie & The Blowfish Foundation which has raised nearly $4.5 million to provide funding to public education systems throughout South Carolina.

 He serves as a board member of the MUSC Shawn Jenkins Children's Hospital in Charleston, where his mother worked for over thirty years from the time Rucker was a child, and has helped raise millions of dollars to help build a new hospital.
 He also made a commitment to support St. Jude Children's Research Hospital after touring the facility in 2008.
-Since then, Rucker has spearheaded an annual event resulting in over $1.6 million raised for St. Jude's to date.
+Since then, Rucker has spearheaded an annual event resulting in raising over $1.6 million for St. Jude's to date.